Introduction

 You can add file associations in the "Filetypes" tab of the GUI.
 Alternatively see File Associations In package.json for a description of how to add the associations directly in the package.json file.

 To add a new document type, press the button.
-To remove a document type, press the button in the corresponding row.
+To remove a document type, press the

 Each file type row includes the following fields: